NASA poised for historic Artemis I lunar launch from Florida

 A successful SLS-Orion launch is a crucial first step.
 The towering spacecraft, 322 feet (98 meters) tall, was slowly trundled to Launch Pad 39B last week following weeks of final preparations and ground tests.

-Barring last-minute technical glitches or unfavorable weather, the four main SLS engines and its solid-rocket boosters are set to ignite at 8:33 a.m.
-EDT (1233 GMT) on Monday, sending the spacecraft streaking skyward.
-Should the countdown be delayed beyond the two-hour window targeted for liftoff, NASA has set Sept.
-2 and Sept.
-5 as alternative launch dates.
+Barring last-minute technical glitches or unfavourable weather, the four main SLS engines and its solid-rocket boosters are set to ignite at 8:33am EDT (8.33pm Malaysia time) on Monday, sending the spacecraft streaking skyward.
+Should the countdown be delayed beyond the two-hour window targeted for liftoff, NASA has set Sept 2 and Sept 5 as alternative launch dates.

-Following separation from the rocket’s upper stage more than 2,300 miles (3,700 km) from Earth, Orion’s thrusters are due to fire to set the capsule on its outbound course, bringing it as close as about 60 miles (100 km) from the lunar surface before traveling roughly 40,000 miles (64,400 km) beyond the moon and back to Earth.
-The capsule is due for an Oct.
-10 Pacific Ocean splashdown.
+Following separation from the rocket’s upper stage more than 3,700km from Earth, Orion’s thrusters are due to fire to set the capsule on its outbound course, bringing it as close as about 100km from the lunar surface before travelling roughly 64,400 km beyond the moon and back to Earth.
+The capsule is due for an Oct 10 Pacific Ocean splashdown.

 Orion will be carrying a simulated crew of three - one male and two female mannequins fitted with sensors to measure radiation levels that a real-life crew would encounter.